BenVvv/Capstone-Project-/README.md

-In this project, I work as a data analyst for a fictional company named OZ bikes.
-A bike rental business that was impacted by Covid 19 lockdown.
-The task is to help the business re establish and expand it's market when the restrictions are lifted.
+In this project, I work as a Data Analyst for a fictional company named OZ bikes.
+A bike rental business that was impacted by Covid 19 lockdowns.
+The tasks are planning and preparing when restrictions are lifted and predicting what are the variables that strongly relates to the customers demand for bike rental that brings the best value to the business.